Choose a start date

 What to expect from the program

 Get the in-demand skills you need to excel in greenhouse operations.
-This microcredential combines 30 hours of hands-on training with 30 hours of practical theory, helping you understand the structural components and functions of greenhouses.
+This microcredential includes 30 hours of practical theory to help you understand the structural components and functions of greenhouses, plus an optional practicum for applied experience.

 Program details: